wcjohnson/redux-components/docs/Advanced/DynamicReducer.md

 In order to implement this behavior, it is necessary to define a new reducer function each time the tree of components changes, because the reducer function is a composition of other functions and the composition depends on the shape of the tree.
 This is the typical use case for which dynamic reducers were developed.

 Dynamic reducers are dangerous in general.
 Most of the time someone needs a dynamic reducer, it is basically to implement `Map` or something like it.
-If that's you, consider redux-component-map before writing your own.
+If that's you, consider `redux-components-map` before writing your own.

 ## How do I create a component with a dynamic reducer?